 We’ve done the math and the solution is clear:

-The tools and services you get are the same in all cases, and ongoing upgrades come with all included products at no additional charge.
+The tools and services you receive are the same in all cases, and ongoing upgrades come with all included products at no additional charge.

 So all things considered, the breakeven point is right at the six-month mark because the 50% higher cost of the Monthly plans balances out against the cancellation fee of 50% of remaining contract obligation for the Annual plans.
 [See the complete Terms and Conditions for all subscriptions.]